MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 1. Assemble our images

-- reshape vertically concatenated strips into horizontally concatenated strips.
+    - reshape vertically stacked strips into horizontally concatenated strips.
-- reorder our images into 3D time-series.
+    - deinterleave our images into 3D time-series.

 2. Correcting for scan-phase alignment inconsistencies

 .. _assembly:

-1. Assemble Volumetric Time-Series
+Assemble Volumetric Time-Series
 ================================================================

-Before processing starts, the raw scanimage output needs to be reconstructed to form a correctly-ordered time-series.
-This is accomplished through the use of :func:`convertScanImageTiffToVolume`.

-Shown in the image below is a graphical representation of this reconstruction.

-In its raw form (see A in the below figure), ScanImage tiff files are multipage tiffs - like a book.

-Each page is one *image*, but it doesn't look like an image:
+For a more in-depth look at the LBM datasets, see the MBO user documentation

 .. image:: ../_images/ex_diagram.png